sav-che/TL-2/Authors/Poeppig, Eduard Friedrich {std. Poepp.}.md

-> [!cite] BHL link: this entry starts at [page 310](https://www.biodiversitylibrary.org/item/103624#page/324/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 310](https://www.biodiversitylibrary.org/page/33189781) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Poeppig, Eduard Friedrich (1798-1868), German botanist, zoologist and explorer; studied natural sciences (Dr. phil.) at Leipzig; travelled in Cuba (1822-1824), Pennsylvania (1824-1826), Chile (1827-1829), Peru and Brazil (1829-1832); professor of philosophy, zoology and botany at Leipzig (extraord., 1833, ord.
-1846), director of the zoological institute 1834; curator of the natural history collections and director of the botanical garden. (*Poepp.*).
+1846), director of the zoological institute 1834; curator of the natural history collections and director of the botanical garden.
+**Abbreviated name**: *Poepp.*

 #### Herbarium and types